We and AI, PO Box 76297

 Her passions are the use of diverse thinking to deliver transformation, and the promotion of responsible technology to empower everyone.

-I graduated in 2014 from the University of Greenwich with a 2:1 in BA Business Management.
-I have 5+ years experience in administration, community development, and management and have worked in Colombia, Kenya, and China.
-I speak English, Urdu, Spanish, and am learning Portuguese.
+He graduated in 2014 from the University of Greenwich with a 2:1 in BA Business Management; and has since gained 5+ years of experience in administration, community development, and small business management.
+Hannan has lived in Colombia, China, Kenya, Pakistan, the UK; speaks English, Urdu, Spanish, and is learning Portuguese.

 Dr Robert Smith is a technologist, complexity scientist, entrepreneur, writer and sought-after public speaker.
 He is an artificial intelligence (A.I.) expert and has worked with clients, companies and institutions across the private and public sectors.